pzivich/zEpid/docs/index.rst

 zEpid
 =====================================

-*zEpid* is a Python 3.5+ epidemiology analysis toolkit.
+*zEpid* is an epidemiology analysis toolkit for Python 3.6 to 3.10.
 The purpose of this library is to make epidemiology e-z to do in Python.
 A variety of calculations, estimators, and plots can be implemented.
 Current features include:

 -  Basic epidemiology calculations on pandas Dataframes